joezid/joezid.github.io/_posts/2021-1-11-Manual Unpacking 0x01.md

 ![Image](https://github.com/joezid/joezid.github.io/raw/main/Images/Manual%20unpacking/vp_2.PNG)

-Now we hit `VirtualProtect` For second time but the important thing here that we see a PE file header in the allocated memory so let's dump this memory regoing, Click on the allocated memory and choose follow in memory map.
+Now we hit `VirtualProtect` For second time but the important thing here that we see a PE file header in the allocated memory so let's dump this memory region, Click on the allocated memory and choose follow in memory map.

 ![Image](https://github.com/joezid/joezid.github.io/raw/main/Images/Manual%20unpacking/dmp.png)